Methods

 Parameters:

-object the object to add the new fields to
+Name Type Description objectthe object to add the new fields to object2the object to copy fields from Returns:

 an object containing all fields of object and object2.
-If both objects have some fields in common, object2 fields will be added to object fields previously transformed into an array if needed
+If both objects have some fields in common, object2 fields will be added to object fields previously transformed into an array if needed- Type

 P_json_parse(value) → {object}